MatthewVita/cTAKES-Special-Case-QA/README.md

 This repository describes a quality assurance issue between two cTAKES systems.

 The issue appears when running the sentence `severe bipolar i disorder` with both the proper cTAKES program and the cTAKES Web Rest MySQL solution.
-The former recognizes the term `bipolar` while the latter is not.
+The former recognizes the term `bipolar` (with the SNOMEDCT_US coding scheme) while the latter does not.

 ## Enviroments